philomates/philomates.github.io/site_generator/content/md/posts/2021-10-06-shadow-realms-in-jsc.md

 When I initially joined in August 2021, I started with some exploratory escape analysis optimization work in V8 JS engine.
 We shelved that work for now and I jumped over to my first proper project: implementing the Shadow Realm proposal in JSC.

-With the initial implementation submitted for review I figured it would be a good time to explain a bit about Shadow Realms and how to implement new JavaScript features in JSC.
+With an initial implementation submitted for review, which was developed in collaboration with fellow Igalian [Caio Lima](https://caiolima.github.io/), I figured it would be a good time to explain a bit about Shadow Realms and how to implement new JavaScript features in JSC.

 ## The Shadow Realm

 Before we get into some JSC internals, let's have some context on the feature itself.

 [Shadow Realms](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md) is a new JS isolation primitive being proposed in TC39 that can be used for building more reliable isolation and sandboxing libraries.

+Igalia's work on the Shadow Realm implementation is in partnership with SalesForce.
+As a platform on the web, SalesForce allows users to share and run custom code, thus proper isolation primitives in JavaScript are of particular interest to SalesForce.
+Over several years SalesForce, Igalia, and other TC39 contributors iterated on and refined the Shadow Realm proposal.
+When it came time to implement the proposal in various JavaScript engines, SalesForce sponsored our team to work on it.

 ### background

 JS is a pretty dynamic place to hang, to say the least.
 When you load code from various libraries there is always the possibility that they patch something in the prototype chain in a way that is dangerous to other libraries.
 If you have control over the libraries you're including, you can audit and test things to mitigate this.
 On the otherhand if you want to have a user-contributed plugin system, a reliable testing environment, or things like DOM virtualization ([more context here](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md#use-cases)), you need proper isolation primitives.

 It turns out that providing code evaluation isolation in pure JavaScript is very difficult.
 Figma has [a nice blog post](https://www.figma.com/blog/how-we-built-the-figma-plugin-system/) exploring some of these difficulties and [how they ran into issues](https://www.figma.com/blog/an-update-on-plugin-security/) with an early JS-based Shadow Realm shim.
 Another focused effort on sandbox and isolation in JS is SalesForce's Lightning Locker.

+JavaScript iframes are an existing way to offer some level of isolation but they can be heavy-weight and tricky to use.
+Web workers are another alternative but only offer asynchronous execution which isn't compatible with the APIs that most 3rd party plugin systems want to provide.
+Hence the investment in developing a new JS isolation primitive.

 ### basic API